MrKaiWu/MrKaiWu.github.io/ml_multifactor.md

 It is not surprising that the composite model has the best return performance, because all the labels are generated only taking future return into consideration.
 I believe that, if when labeling, we use the future return divided by stock volatility as the sorting criteria, which is esentially analogous to sharpe ratio , then the composite model will achieve the best sharpe ratio, probably the max relative drawdown at the same time.
 This argument leaves open the possiblity of addding another variation of the model configuration to further enhance the performance.

-Figure 5 shows the equity curve corresponding to the portfolio test of the composite model.
+Finally, figure 5 shows the equity curve corresponding to the portfolio test of the composite model.
 The red line is the relative equity curve benchmarked against CSI 500, which is upward most of the time but goes down a little bit during 2017, a year when China A-share Market experienced a major regime shift.
 The drawdown, however, should be more of a problem to the set of factors I use.

-**Figure 5**
+**Figure 5** Backtest equity curve: the composite model
 <img src="/images/backtest.png?raw=true"/>
 _Note: Black: portfolio equity curve; green: CSI 500 index equity curve; red: portfolio equity curve relative to CSI 500_